What’s Better, A Balloon Note Or Stepped Payments?

 - When a balloon payment is offered as part of seller financing, consider the strategy that you will sell the monthly payments and keep the balloon payment as an investment.

 - Under the Dodd-Frank Act, Three Property Exception, a balloon payment is not allowed.
 Under the Dodd-Frank Act, One Property Exception, a balloon payment is allowed (not less than five years recommended).
 For clarity refer to this Dodd-Frank fowchart.
+For more information you may take a look at DODD-FRANK AND SAFE ACT CONSIDERATIONS

 - Looking ahead to the final payment when the balloon is due, remember that interest is paid in arrears.
 So the monthly payments pay for the previous month’s interest.
 Therefore the final payment will equal the total of the last monthly payment plus the balloon payment.

-- Before a balloon note is agreed to, the buyer of the asset should have a plan for how the balloon will be paid.
-A back-up plan is also a good idea.
-For example, the buyer of a property may plan to sell it in order to pay the balloon.
-What happens if the property doesn't sell in time?
-What other source of funding can you arrange ahead of time?
 You could include a provision in the note that allows for an extension of the balloon due date.
 This could be based on an increase in the interest rate or the monthly payment, a partial payment of the balloon, or some combination thereof.

 Stepped Payments